EXPLORING THE GENOME

 Find Us

-Our offices are located in the Palmer Commons Building on the edge of central campus.
-The wet lab is located on the 4th floor of the Medical Science Building II.
+Our computational offices are located in the B-Wing of Medical Science Unit I on the University of Michigan Medical Campus.
+The wet lab is located on the 4th floor of Medical Science Building II.

 View Map